 you protect your whānau, your community and future generations from harm.

 [Graphic - Be a guardian of the future - Get a FREE measles immunisation]

 Aged 15-30?
 Be a Guardian of the Future.
-Protect those you care about from measles, a disease about 8x more contagious than COVID-19.
+Protect those you care about from measles, a disease much more contagious than COVID-19.
 Get a free measles immunisation from your GP or from participating pharmacies.
 Not sure if you’re immunised?
 It’s okay to get immunised again.

 Title: A kōrero about measles and immunisation with Nehe Milner-Skudder & Emma Espiner

 Kia ora whānau, it’s my great pleasure to introduce you to podcaster, award winning columnist, mother, wife, National Communications Lead at Hāpai te Hauora and if that wasn't enough, soon to be practicing doctor, Emma Espiner.

 Tena koe Emma, thanks so much for joining me today for this korero.

 Awesome.
 Now a couple of weeks ago, a couple of weeks back sorry, you guys fired through some questions that you had around measles and today we’re going to go through a few of them.

 First question, submitted by @manda_nz, great tag name.